-This is a joint initiative between Derbyshire Mammal Group and Severn Trent Water.
-The project aims to collect data on all mammal species around Carsington Water.
+This was a joint initiative between Derbyshire Mammal Group and Severn Trent Water.
+The project aimed to collect data on all mammal species around Carsington Water.
 Data will increase our information on mammals in Derbyshire and help STW to manage the site to benefit native mammal species.
-All events are open to Derbyshire Mammal Group members.

 Download details of the project (pdf document)

-It is intended that the project be wide-ranging and comprehensive and thus it has several aims.
-The initial aim is to confirm which mammal species are present and where.
+It was intended that the project be wide-ranging and comprehensive and thus it had several aims.
+The initial aim was to confirm which mammal species are present and where.
 This information will then be used in the long-term to: